 at the University Downtown Center in Room 120

 Registration Deadline: December 19, 2014

 We are happy to once again offer a Social Work Licensure Examination Prep Course to students, alumni and community practitioners.
 This course will be offered through the Department and will utilize the Social Work Examination Services Curriculum.
 This is a two-day intensive program which includes comprehensive reviews of practice, policy and theory, two review books with 1,600 practice questions and four full examinations, practice examinations to sharpen test-taking skills and lecture outlines to reinforce learning.
 Nationally, students who have taken this course in the past have had a 92% pass rate on the licensure exam.
 However, if a participant should not pass the exam, they may retake the course at no additional cost, although there is a charge if a new set of books is requested.
-The cost of the two-day course is $295 which includes the content of the course and the two review books.
+The $295 cost of the two-day course includes the content of the course and the two review books.

 If you wish to register for the Licensure Exam Course, please drop off or mail a check

 to Amy Edwards in the amount of $295.
 The checks should be made out to "Binghamton

 Foundation #50353".
 Registration is limited and will be on a first-come, first-serve

 The mailing address is: